Beth Bogdon

 My Approach

-I work with clients to cultivate curiosity about their inner experiences.
-Together, we create an environment where you can safely explore the fullness of who you are - including the parts that may feel uncertain, unwanted, or unknown.
+Together, we create a space where the fullness of who you are is welcome — including the parts that feel most uncertain or out of reach.

-The journey of self-discovery unfolds differently for each person.
-Some clients are drawn to working with dreams and images.
-Others find meaning through exploring sensations and felt experiences.
-Many discover that transformation happens not through forcing change, but through bringing gentle attention to what is already present.
+The journey unfolds differently for each person.
+Some are drawn to working with dreams and images.
+Others find meaning through exploring sensations and felt experience.
+Many discover that transformation happens not through forcing change, but through bringing gentle attention to what is already present

 Embodied Listening